tbishaw-stat6250/course-questions-wiki/week-07/README.md

 - *Question* (ldai4-stat6250): When using INTERLV statement, does the new data set include all the variables and observations?
 - *Question* (xyin6-stat6250): Is "Union all corr" a necessary statement for every PROC SQL step?
 - Question (lsun20-stat6250): What is the usage of the " * " in the SELECT statement?
+- *Question* (sbagdi-stat6250)- What is the difference between oprators UNION, INTERSECT and EXCEPT?
+- *Answer* (sbagdi-stat6250)- The three operatos are different from each other in terms of the set-theoretic rules they implement, yet their mechanics is similar.